TheOdinProject/curriculum/foundations/javascript_basics/revisiting_rock_paper_scissors.md

 <div class="lesson-content__panel" markdown="1">

+#### Warm up

+1. Let's practice a little bit of branching first.
+This [interactive Git branching visualizer](https://learngitbranching.js.org/) by Peter Cottle is brilliant.
+Complete only levels 1-3 of the "Introduction Sequence".

+#### Adding a UI to Rock Paper Scissors

 1. Set up a new branch on your previous Rock Paper Scissors repo

    1. Since we'll be making a UI for our Rock Paper Scissors game, make a new branch and change to it with the command `git checkout -b rps-ui`.